Curves of genus two with maps of every degree to a fixed elliptic curve: Introduction

 The study of genus-$2$ curves with maps to elliptic curves continued, and flourished, in the latter half of the $19$th century, with the focus shifting to the period matrices of such curves and the endomorphism rings of their Jacobians.
 In an 1874 paper, not published in a journal until 1884, Kowalevski~\cite{Kowalevski1884} quotes an unpublished result of Weierstrass that describes the period matrices of curves whose associated abelian integrals can be reduced to elliptic integrals; in 1884 Poincar\'e~\cite{Poincare1884} provided a proof of Weierstrass's theorem.
 For the special case of genus-$2$ curves, a better version of Weierstrass's result was given (independently) by Picard~\cite{Picard1883}, and in 1884 Picard showed that his result can also be deduced directly from that of Weierstrass~\cite{Picard1884}.
 At the very end of the $19$th century, Humbert published a series of papers~\cite{Humbert1899,Humbert1900,Humbert1901} concerning genus-$2$ curves whose Jacobians have endomorphism rings larger than $\BZ$; Humbert's curves having ``singular relations with square invariant'' have zero-divisors in their endomorphism rings, and hence have maps to elliptic curves.

 Research in these matters has continued to this day.
 In more modern terminology, one can fix an integer $n>1$ and study the moduli space of triples $(C,E,\varphi)$, where $\varphi\colon C\to E$ is a map of degree $n$ from a curve of genus~$2$ to an elliptic curve.
-(Usually one demands in addition that the map be \emph{minimal}, meaning that it does not factor through an isogeny $F\to E$ of degree greater than~$1$.)
+(Usually one demands in addition that the map be minimal, in the sense defined above.)
 Some work concerns the general case (see for example~\cite{FreyKani1991,Kani1997,KaniSchanz1998}), but there is also interest in considering specific small values of~$n$ and constructing more or less explicit models of the corresponding moduli space, perhaps also giving equations for the triples $(C,E,\varphi)$ themselves.

 For $n=2$, Jacobi's previously-cited work gives such equations over algebraically closed fields; in~\cite{HoweLeprevostPoonen2000}, the authors analyze the situation over non-algebraically closed fields.
 For the case $n=3$, there are works spanning 141 years, including \cite{Bolza1898a,Bolza1898b, Brioschi1891, BrokerHoweLauterStevengagen2015, Goursat1885a, Goursat1885b, Hermite1876, Kuhn1988, Shaska2004}.
 The case $n=4$ is considered in older~\cite{Bolza1886} and more recent~\cite{BruinDoerksen2011} research, and there is work on the case $n=5$ as well~\cite{MagaardShaskaVolklein2009}.
 The paper~\cite{Kumar2015} considers all $n$ up to $11$, but is more focused on models for the moduli space itself rather than on the triples $(C,E,\varphi)$, partly because the known models for $C$ become quite complicated even for $n=4$. \end{rem}